caarlos-04/projecteWeb/README.md

 These credentials are not stored in the GitHub repository (they are excluded via .gitignore), so you'll need to manually create a .env file at the root of the project directory.

-Create a file in the root of the project called just ".env" and paste the following content inside:
+Create a file in the root of the project called just ".env" and paste the app credentials from the Spotify API

-THE CONTENT IS SPECIFIED IN THE PDF HANDED, as we cannot post it here.

 ### 2.4.
 Introduce the following Docker commands
 In order to prevent errors and start from a clean state,  rebuild the images without using